A Pascal's Theorem for rational normal curves: Application to seven points on a twisted cubic

 \begin{proof} We adopt the following notations.
 A plane $H_i$ is simply denoted by its subscript $i$.
 Moreover, if we want to think of the plane $i$ as a point in the dual projective space $(\mathbb{P}^3)^*$, then we denote it by $i^*$.
 Observe that, by the discussion in Remark~\ref{geometryofwhite'ssituation}, the planes $1,\ldots,7$ are in general linear position (hence, also the points $1^*,\ldots,7^*$ are).

 Let us first prove that the intersection of the three planes is a point.
 Assume by contradiction this is not the case.
-Then, in the Grassmann-Cayley algebra of $\mathbb{P}^3$, we must have that
+Then, in the Grassmann--Cayley algebra of $\mathbb{P}^3$, we must have that